Bronco Air eVTOL

 Bronco Air is a first year eVTOL team at Santa Clara University, created by five senior undergraduate students and I. We are leading the team in developing a conceptual design for an eVTOL which satisfies the requirements of the annual Vertical Flight Society’s Design-Vertical-Build-Fly Competition.

-The next steps of the project will include detailed design of the tail, designing the payload dropping mechanism and further developing the controls program.
+The next steps of the project will include further simulation and analysis, designing the payload dropping mechanism, finalizing material design matrices, and further developing the controls program.
 Long-term work includes manufacturing and testing of the aircraft in order to meet the competition deadline of April 1, 2025.

 We focus our conceptual design on three subsystems: Propulsion, Airfoils and Controls.
 These subsystem designs are verified using Finite Element Analysis (FEA) techniques, as well as Computational Fluid Dynamics simulations.